Three young women sit on concrete stairwell.

 6 min read

-1. Making on-time payments and keeping debt low are key to building credit.
+1. On-time payments and low credit card debt are key to building credit.

-2. Getting a student or secured credit card can help you build credit history if you have no credit history.
+2. A student or secured credit card can help you build credit history if you have no credit history.

-3. Reviewing your credit reports can help you spot inaccuracies or fraudulent activity that may hurt your credit.
+3. A review of your credit reports can help you spot inaccuracies or fraudulent activity that may hurt your credit.

 Your credit history matters, whether you’re getting a credit card or buying a home.
-And understanding how to build credit can give you the confidence you need to broaden your financial opportunities.
+When you understand how to build credit, it can give you the confidence you need to broaden your financial opportunities.
+But how do you get good credit?

 Five financial factors that impact your credit history